mpizarro03/q2_project/Q2_done_list.md

   - header with logo

 - Styling:
-  - Change <hr> color on problem form fields
-  - style error messages
+  - style error states on form
   - example closer to problem madlib
   - age field smaller
   - answers in red, use Garamond